ILR Calculator UK 2026 — Check Your Eligibility Date

-Use our free ILR eligibility calculator to find out when you can apply for Indefinite Leave to Remain in the UK.
-Enter your visa type and UK entry date to get your exact eligibility date and a full cost breakdown.
-Results are based on current Home Office rules.
+Use our free ILR eligibility calculator to find out exactly when you can apply for Indefinite Leave to Remain in the UK.
+Enter your visa type and UK entry date to get your qualifying date, 180-day absence check, and full cost breakdown instantly.

 - Your earliest ILR eligibility date based on your visa route